 Exercises that increase flexibility are key to a good warm-up.
-One thing often overlooked in regards to stretch is the importance of strengthening the muscle through the newly created range of motion.
-If you don’t strength the muscle through the new range of motion you are creating you potentially could cause instability and eventually injury.
-Active stretching has been to created to strengthen the muscle while creating the new range of motion.
+One thing often overlooked in regards to stretching is the importance of strengthening the muscle through the newly created range of motion.
+If you don’t strengthen the muscle through the new range of motion you are creating, you could potentially cause instability and eventually injury.
+Active stretching has been created to strengthen the muscle while creating the new range of motion.
 Here are three active stretches you should be doing before any cardio or strength activities.

-Lateral Lunge – Lateral flexibility and movement is often neglected in most workout programs.
+Lateral flexibility and movement are often neglected in most workout programs.
 If all you are doing is cardio you might never move laterally.

-Sumo Squat – Children often learn to stand starting in this position.
-The flexibility created from this stretch is great for creating a healthy range of motion for many different lower body exercise.
+Children often learn to stand starting in this position.
+The flexibility created from this stretch is great for creating a healthy range of motion for many different lower body exercises.